chef/knife-ec-backup/USAGE_NOTES.md

 As mentioned earlier, the recommended strategy is to utilize a new destination cluster targeted for migration that has not been previously used.
 Easily spin new ones up with an [AWS Native Chef HA Cluster](https://github.com/chef-customers/aws_native_chef_server)

+Run [knife-tidy](https://github.com/chef-customers/knife-tidy) if needed to correct data errors in the backup.

 The command below will take the object based backup and restore it to a destination.

 ```bash